PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 ### -OutputMode
 Specifies the items that the interactive window sends down the pipeline as input to other commands.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet generates zero, one, or many items.

 To send items from the interactive window down the pipeline, click to select the items (either the the mouse in terminals that support mouse or the `SPACE` key) and then press `ENTER`. `ESC` cancels.